MultiQC/MultiQC/README.md

   * General statistics table now much easier to add to (new helper functions)
 * Images, CSS and Javascript now included in HTML, meaning that there is a single report file to make sharing easier
+* More accessible scrolling in the report - styled scrollbars and 'to top' button.
 * Modules and templates now use setuptools entry points, facilitating plugins by other packages.
 Allows niche extensions whilst keeping the core codebase clean.
 * The general stats table now has a sticky header row when scrolling, thanks to